Yattendon

-Yattendon is a village and civil parish 7 mi northeast of Newbury in the county of Berkshire, England.
+Yattendon is an estate village and civil parish 7 mi northeast of Newbury in the county of Berkshire, England.
 The M4 motorway passes through the fields of the village which lie 0.5 mi south and below the elevations of its cluster.
 The village is privately owned and is "part of the 9,000 acre estate owned by the Iliffes, former press barons", part of the Yattendon Group.

 Geography

 Yattendon stretches from Everington in the west to the hamlet of Burnt Hill in the east and the woodland just east of Yattendon Court, including Mumgrove Copse, Bushy Copse, Clack's Copse and Gravelpit Copse.
 The M4 motorway forms most of its southern boundary and some of the houses on the northern edge of Frilsham are actually in Yattendon.
 The River Pang flows through the west of the parish.
 It was in the hundred of Faircross, which was of little consequence after the Dissolution of the Monasteries and effectively ceased to function after 1886.